Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Signal Processing

-where $\alpha$ is either 2 or the maximal node degree, depending of the shift operator. \end{proposition} Similar results are developed in \cite[Proposition 1]{gao2021stochastic} for convolutional filters and in \cite[Thm 3]{isufi2017filtering} for distributed rational filters.
+where $\alpha$ is either 2 or the maximal node degree, depending of the choice of shift operator. \end{proposition} Similar results are developed in \cite[Proposition 1]{gao2021stochastic} for convolutional filters and in \cite[Thm.
+3]{isufi2017filtering} for distributed rational filters.
 Ref. \cite{saad2020accurate} considers the setting where the link preservation probabilities are different for each edge, and characterizes the statistical output of both convolutional and node varying filters \cite[Proposition 1]{saad2020accurate}.
 The authors then consider such a statistical deviation to design robust filters and propose a cross-layer protocol to run graph filters over an asymmetric wireless sensor network.
-Robust data-driven learning of graph filters in stochastic settings is also investigated in the context of GNNs: \cite{gao2021stochastic} shows that by learning the parameters on a perturbed graph, we can achieve robust transference and a better result in the test phase; and \cite{gao2022learning} proposes a constraint-learning framework where the parameters are optimized in the expectation while bounding the output variance.
+Robust data-driven learning of graph filters in stochastic settings is also investigated for GNNs: \cite{gao2021stochastic} shows that by learning the parameters on a perturbed graph, we can achieve robust transference; and \cite{gao2022learning} proposes a constraint-learning framework where the parameters are optimized in the expectation while bounding the output variance.

-\emph{2) Asynchronous implementation:} Another challenge in distributed filtering is that nodes cannot always communicate in a synchronous manner.
-Asynchronous communication is needed to allow scalability \cite{baudet1978asynchronous}, but its effects on the filter output need to be accounted for \cite{teke2020random}.
-The key idea is to let nodes have a passive and an active stage.
-During the passive stage, nodes only receive and store information from their active neighbors.
-These nodes switch asynchronously at random to the active stage, update local variables based on the stored information, and broadcast this update to the neighbors.
-This scheme avoids the need for global synchronization, but compromises the filter convergence.
-The work in \cite{teke2020iir} provides sufficient conditions for an asynchronous implementation to converge to the designed output in a mean-squared error sense.
+\emph{2) Asynchronous implementation:} Another challenge in distributed filtering is that nodes cannot always communicate in a synchronous manner. {Asynchronous communication enables scalability \cite{baudet1978asynchronous}, as it avoids the need for global synchronization; however, in general, it compromises the guarantee that the filter output converges.} The work in \cite{teke2020iir} provides sufficient conditions for an asynchronous implementation to converge to the designed output in a mean-squared error sense.
 Similar results are derived for filter banks in \cite{teke2020node} and for the edge varying filter in \cite{coutino2019asynchronous}.

 \emph{3) Signal quantization:} In a distributed setting, we may also need to account for the low communication capacity between sensors.
 In these cases, the exchanged signal shifts $\vcx^{(k)} = \mtS^k\vcx$ need to be quantized prior to transmission.
 The quantized signal can be written as $\vctx^{(k)} = \vcx^{(k)} + \vcn_{\text{q}}^{(k)}$, where $\vcn_{\text{q}}^{(k)}$ is the quantization error.
 In turn, the quantized filter output becomes